 - Occasionally, patients may be acutely ill with mental status changes.

 - Rarely, patients may present with sepsis and peritoneal signs from intraperitoneal rupture of the abscess.

 - Approximately 50% of patients have a solitary hepatic abscess.

 - Majority of abscesses involve in the right hepatic lobe (~75%), less commonly left (20%) or caudate (5%) lobes.

-- Diaphragmatic irritation from abscess may refer pain to the right shoulder +/or cough or pleural rub.
+- Diaphragmatic irritation from abscess might refer pain to the right shoulder or result in cough or pleural rub.

 - Classified by presumed origin:

 - Up to 50% develop from biliary tract (cholangitis).

 - Remainder are from hepatic artery (bacteremia), portal vein (abdominal source, e.g. diverticulitis), contiguous focus (local abscess or cholecystitis) or penetrating trauma.